 If you find value in my work, please consider making a recurring or one-time donation.
-My support groups are free but my time and energy are not.
-I spend 1-4 hours a day answering people's "Dear Nik" letters giving out loving guidance and advice.
+My support groups are free and I answer all messages and emails personally.
 Your donations help others get the support, counseling, guidance, and loving compassion they are seeking.
-Thank you!
+Thank you for helping my loving ministry reach hearts around the globe.
+I'm so grateful!
+God bless.

 If you would like to mail something to me: Donation, card, book, or other...you can email me for my private address. firstname.lastname@example.org